gardener-attic/gardener-extensions/controllers/provider-alicloud/docs/usage-as-operator.md

 In this document we are describing how this configuration looks like for Alicloud and provide an example `CloudProfile` manifest with minimal configuration that you can use to allow creating Alicloud shoot clusters.

+In addition, this document also describes how to enable the use of customized machine images for Alicloud.

 ## `CloudProfileConfig`

 The cloud profile configuration contains information about the real machine image IDs in the Alicloud environment (AMIs).